tesera/shclassify/README.md

       --help                   Show this message and exit.

+## Troubleshooting

+If you are having issues with the CLI, try running with verbose mode `-v`.
+Issues often arise from errors in, or mismatches between, data and model files.

 ## Development

+Installation for development requires some additional packages

+    pip isntall -e shclassify[develop]

 To modify, create a feature branch, make the desired modification.
 Run the tests to check for regressions, and add tests to ensure new code works as expected and to protect the new code from regressions.